jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 management frameworks include the European
 Union AI Act and the United States National
-Institute of Standards and Technology AI Risk Management Framework.These were primarily focused on responsible development and use of AI and provided important but general definitions and considerations regarding AI threats, vulnerabilities, and responsible use.
+Institute of Standards and Technology AI Risk Management Framework.

+These were primarily focused on responsible development and use of AI and provided important but general definitions and considerations regarding AI threats, vulnerabilities, and responsible use.